-Before joining the Notre Dame faculty, she was a clerk on the U.S. Court of Appeals for the Fifth Circuit and an attorney at Gibson Dunn in Washington, D.C.
-She is a graduate of the University of Chicago Law School.
+Before embarking on her academic career, Martinez served as a law clerk on the U.S. Court of Appeals for the Fifth Circuit and practiced law at Gibson Dunn in Washington, D.C.
+She received her J.D. from the University of Chicago Law School.
 Prior to attending law school, she received a B.S. in Business Administration from Georgetown University’s McDonough School of Business.